Portway Family Practice

 Patient Forms/Sick Notes/Letters

-We are not accepting/handling any paper forms from/to patients wherever possible.
+We are operating a paperless system wherever possible.
 We are asking patients to call the surgery and update your contact details with reception and provide us with an email and up to date mobile number.

 All forms such as new patient registration forms, midwife forms, sick notes etc. will be emailed to you, or you can complete them on our website.
 Again, this will limit the contact and time spent at the surgery.